Azerbaijani CEC annuls voting results of one more polling station

 By Trend

-An appeal in connection with the 11th Garadagh constituency was considered at the meeting of the Central Election Commission (CEC) following the parliamentary elections held in Azerbaijan on February 9, Trend reports.
+An appeal in connection with the 83rd Agjabadi-Fuzuli constituency was considered at the meeting of the Central Election Commission (CEC) following the parliamentary elections held in Azerbaijan on February 9, Trend reports.

 In accordance with the appeal, the offenses were committed in some polling stations during the voting.

-CEC Secretary Arif Mukhtarova said that violations were revealed only in the 25th polling station.
+CEC Secretary Ilham Mammadov said that violations were revealed only in the 9th polling station of the 83rd Agjabadi-Fuzuli constituency.
 The legal grounds have arisen for canceling the voting results in that polling station.
-Mukhtarova proposed to declare the election results of the abovementioned polling station invalid.
+Mammadov proposed to declare the election results of the abovementioned polling station invalid.

 The proposal was accepted by a majority of votes.